ralphjsmit/filament/packages/schemas/docs/02-forms/14-tags-input.md

 You can [read more about possible options for keys](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key).

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static array, the `splitKeys()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Adding a prefix and suffix to individual tags

 You can add prefix and suffix to tags without modifying the real state of the field.
 This can be useful if you need to show presentational formatting to users without saving it.
 This is done with the `tagPrefix()` or `tagSuffix()` method: